Luk4s-O/openPKMS/README.md

 2. Titles and notes themselves are lowercase by default.
 3. No foldering.
 4. Minimize note length.
 Each idea is to have its own properly referenced note.
-5. openPKMS is strictly gi
+5. openPKMS is strictly git-based.